Sphereon-Opensource/OID4VC/README.md

 The below diagram shows the steps involved in the pre-authorized code flow.
 Note that inner wallet functionalities (like saving VCs) are out of scope for this library.
 Also This library doesn't include any functionalities of a VC Issuer
 ![Flow diagram](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Sphereon-Opensource/OID4VCI-client/develop/docs/preauthorized-code-flow.puml)

+# OpenID for VP Flows

+Visit the [README](./packages/siop-oid4vp/README.md) for more information.